 The center panel of each placemat is created as a strata, which is a quilter’s term for a block of pieced fabric made up of strips sewn together side-by-side.The completed strata can then be cut into smaller sections for inclusion in your project.
 It’s a wonderful time-saving, fabric-saving technique!

 Our strata is created from 2½” Design Roll strips in color-rich florals from Kaffe Fassett for FreeSpirit Fabrics.
 The vibrant patchwork is framed top and bottom with white panels.
 Adding a neutral solid in this manner pulls your attention to the center panel.
 The back panel is cut from a fat quarter in coordinating Kaffe Fassett florals.

 Quilting top and bottom adds texture to the placemats but is meant to be a subtle tone-on-tone effect.
 We used a diamond pattern at the top and vertical straight lines at the bottom.
 To help you get the same effect, we’ve included a placement template below as a free download so you can trace in all the guide lines.

 Each placemat features a large appliquéd leaf bridging the center strata panel and the bottom solid panel.
 There are free templates included for the three leaf designs featured on our samples, but you could also draw your own leaves or choose a different shape that compliments your fabric selections.
-Our modern design has a trendy tropical feel, but perhaps you’d like classic autumn leaves or holiday pine cones.
+Our modern design has a trendy tropical feel, but perhaps you’d like classic autumn leaves or summery petals.
 With appliqué, simple shapes are best, and for this design, interior veins and stems add some very pretty dimension.

 You’ll see in our steps below that we switched out our presser feet throughout the project to give us the most accurate seam line and flexibility.
 The selection of feet and accessories is another one of our favorite things about Janome machines.
 When you’re using the right presser foot for the job, everything becomes easier!